ev3dev/ev3dev-lang-python/docs/rpyc.rst

 RPyC on ev3dev
 **************

-`RPyC_ <https://rpyc.readthedocs.io/en/latest/>`_ (pronounced as are-pie-see), or Remote Python Call, is a transparent python library for symmetrical remote procedure calls, clustering and distributed-computing.
-RPyC makes use of object-proxying, a technique that employs python’s dynamic nature, to overcome the physical boundaries between processes and computers, so that remote objects can be manipulated as if they were local.

-For ev3dev, RPyC is most often used for:

-* robots that involve more than one EV3 (i.e. daisy chaining)
-* robots that perform some CPU intensive task (ex: Rubik's cube solver) where you wish to run the CPU intensive part on your desktop PC
+`RPyC_ <https://rpyc.readthedocs.io/en/latest/>`_ (pronounced as are-pie-see) can be used to:
+* run a python program on an ev3dev device that controls another ev3dev device.
+This is more commonly known as daisy chaining.
+* run a python program on your laptop that controls an ev3dev device.
+This can be useful if your robot requires CPU intensive code that would be slow to run on the EV3.
+A good example of this is a Rubik's cube solver, calculating the solution to solve a Rubik's cube can be slow on an EV3.

+For both of these scenarios you can use RPyC to control multiple remote ev3dev devices.

 Networking
 ==========
-You will need to setup networking on your ev3dev device(s).
+You will need IP connectivity between the device where your python code runs (laptop, an ev3dev device, etc) and the remote ev3dev devices.
+Some common scenarios might be:
+* Multiple EV3s on the same WiFi network
+* A laptop and an EV3 on the same WiFi network
+* A bluetooth connection between two EV3s

 The `ev3dev networking documentation <https://www.ev3dev.org/docs/networking/>`_ should get you up and running in terms of networking connectivity.